InstrumentsLearn

 10. Babandil

-Our next instrument is Babandil (also spelled as Babendil), which consists of one huge gong made out of either bronze or brass.
-To play this instrument, you have to strike it with either your hand or a wooden stick made of rattan or bamboo.
+Our next instrument is the babandil (also spelled as babendil), which consists of one huge gong made out of either bronze or brass.
+To play this instrument, you have to strike it with either your hand or a rattan or bamboo stick.

-Babandil is also different from Kulintang as the former is bigger.
-This particular Instrument often fills the role of the “timekeeper” in any ensemble it is a part of.
-What this means is that it keeps time among all the other gong instruments.
-No wonder though as this instrument possesses a distinctive sound.
+The babandil is also different from the kulintang as the former is bigger.
+This particular instrument often fills the role of the timekeeper in any ensemble.
+No wonder though, as this instrument possesses a distinctive sound.

 11. Kulintang A Tiniok